task-proxemics/XLeRobot/README.md

 }
 ```
 Will definitely add more authors (such as developers from LeRobot and Lekiwi after I personally confirming with them) in the future.

+---

+## 🪧 Disclaimer 🪧

+> [!NOTE]
+> If you build a XLeRobot based on this repo, you will be fully responsible for all the physical and mental damages it does to you or others.